datumforge/datum-cloud/README.md

-  completion  Generate the autocompletion script for the specified shell help        Help about any command seed        the subcommands for creating demo data in datum
+  completion  Generate the autocompletion script for the specified shell help        Help about any command seed        the subcommands for creating demo data in datum workspace   the subcommands for working with the datum workspace
 ```

 ## Seeding Data